Read how I Prime Reacted to the first tri.

 Instead of using a targeted Needle Spray against a grounded Ogremon, Togemon decides to jump in the air, spin, and spray in 360 degrees.
 This knocks the helicopter into a lake and hits everything EXCEPT Ogremon who simply runs up and smacks Togemon away.
 Oops.
 You see the Needle Spray in the opening song?
 Maybe you should’ve done that instead of adding EPIC SPIN!!!

 The other Digidestined arrive, but there’s a police barrier.
 Oh, no!
-Not a police barrier!
-It’s our one weakness.
+Police barriers are our one weakness!
 Guess we’ll just stand here like idiots.
 Leomon shows up to pull Ogremon back again nodding to Mimi letting her know it’s their Leomon.

-Matt complains about Joe not coming to help despite that it’s after the fact.
+Matt complains about Joe not coming to help.
 Even with all of you who did come, you didn’t do anything anyway.
 Would’ve wasted Joe’s time.
 If they lost and Joe’s help would’ve turned the tides, this is justified but as it is… Shut up, Matt.